rajannpatel/ubuntupbx/README.md

     -  The `exit` command will safely exit the Asterisk CLI.

-3. fail2ban blocks IPs and emails alerts after 3 invalid authentication attempts on SSH, Asterisk, and FreePBX.
+3. fail2ban blocks IPs after 3 invalid authentication attempts on SSH, Asterisk, and FreePBX. fail2ban also emails alerts when the dynamic firewall turns on, turns off, and when an IP is banned due to invalid authentication attempts on Asterisk and FreePBX.

     <details>